ofiscal/tax.co/markdown/some-income-and-tax-definitions.md

-The terms in the denominator of Equation 1 do not, I believe, correspond very tightly with the income tax calculations in the sim.
+The terms in the denominator of Equation 1 of our paper on the microsimulation do not correspond very tightly with the income tax calculations in the sim.
 That calculation consists of these components:

     income_tax_components =
       [ "tax, income, most", # includes all labor and some nonlabor income